webdiscus/html-bundler-webpack-plugin/README.md

 };
 ```

-You can use the `filter` function to allow processing for specific attributes.
+You can use the `filter` function to allow the processing only specific attributes.

-For example, use `filter` to allow processing for images in `meta` tag by `content` attribute:
+For example, allow processing only for images in `content` attribute of the `meta` tag:

 ```html
 <html>